Holiday Strategies For Your Allergic Life

 “Small cheer and great welcome makes a merry feast.”

 Wishing you and yours a safe, joy-filled and family-filled holiday season!
 You’ve got this!

-About the Author: Gayle Rigione is a mom, wife, sister and CEO of Allergy Force, the food allergy management app.
+About the Author: Gayle Rigione is CEO of Allergy Force, the food allergy app.
 She’s also an allergy mom.
-She’s lived the heart stopping moments when her son ate the wrong thing, second guessed reactions and made the trips to the ER.
-These experiences inspired her to create tech tools for people with food allergies.
-Mark Twain once said, "The two most important days in your life are the day you are born and the day you find out why."
-Allergy Force is her 'why'.
+She’s lived the heart stopping moments when her son ate the wrong thing, second guessed reactions and raced to the ER.
+These experiences inspire her to create tech tools for people with food allergies.
 Whatever you do, do it with a full heart.
 Audentes Fortuna Iuvat

 Images: Annie Spratt on Unsplash and Matthew Henry on Burst